-The following Terms and Conditions are between you, the ‘Customer’, and FASTWAY PLUMBING PTY LTD the ‘Contractor’ to perform services as authorised.
-By accepting the quote provided, I recognise that I am legally obligated to adhere to the terms and conditions provided by FASTWAY PLUMBING PTY LTD including the terms of payment.
+The following Terms and Conditions are between you, the ‘Customer’, and FASTWAY PLUMBING AUS the ‘Contractor’ to perform services as authorised.
+By accepting the quote provided, I recognise that I am legally obligated to adhere to the terms and conditions provided by FASTWAY PLUMBING AUS including the terms of payment.
 The Contractor reserves the right to amend these Terms and Conditions without notice and at their discretion.
 Any changes will be in effect immediately once the Customer is notified of the change.

 1.1.
 In this contract:

 1.1.1.
 ACL means Australian Consumer Law

 1.1.2.
 Agreement means this contract and terms and conditions.

 1.1.3.
 Callout Fee means the fee described in clause 2.1.

 1.1.4.
 Contractor means FASTWAY PLUMBING AUS, its successors and assignees or any person acting on behalf of and with the authority of FASTWAY PLUMBING AUS.